sarbal/BINF_tut/lessons/python_dataviz.md

 import matplotlib.pyplot as plt
 ```
 - Pandas is a library for working with tabular data.
 Based on the R data.frame library.
 - Seaborn is a visualization package.
+- Palmerpenguins is a dataset used for data exploration & visualisation education. https://github.com/mcnakhaee/palmerpenguins

 ### Importing data
+Let's first load the data we will be using.
 ```
 from palmerpenguins import load_penguins df = load_penguins()
 print(type(df))
 df
 ```

 ### Summary statistics and properties
+- Since the dataset is in the form of a data frame, we can use `pandas` functions to play around with it.
 ```
 print(df.describe())
 print(df.dtypes)